Lucas-Haubert/Optimal_Transport_MVA/README.md

-Project for the course Computational Optimal Transport
+Project for the course Computational Optimal Transport, Master MVA

 Review of the paper : "Optimal spectral transportation with application to music transcription"